TTCECO/ACNSDK_Android/doc/TTC_SDK_en_android.md

 TTCAgent.updateUserInfo(Map<String, String> info, IManager.UserInfoCallback callback)
 ```
 ## Unbind
 It is used to unbind the TTC Wallet.

 ```
 TTCAgent.unbindApp()

+//when you are product mode, please set true TTCAgent.setEnvProd(false);
 ```
 ## Get account balance
 The account balance is the balance in the dapp that is not synchronized to the TTC Wallet.